Differentially Private Ordinary Least Squares

 \fi The latter problem is known as the Ridge Regression problem.
-Invented in the 60s~\cite{Tikhonov63, HoerlK70} and in used to this day~\cite{HonakerKB11}, the Ridge Regression is often motivated from the perspective of penalizing linear vectors whose coefficients are too large.
-It is also often applied in the case where $X$ doesn't have full rank or is close to not having full-rank.
-That is because the Ridge Regression is always solvable.
-One can show that the minimizer $\vec\beta^R = (X^\T X + w^2 I_{p\times p})^{-1}X^\T \vec y$ is the unique solution of the Ridge Regression problem and that the RHS is always defined (even when $X$ is singular).
+Invented in the 60s~\mycite{Tikhonov63, HoerlK70}, Ridge Regression is often motivated from the perspective of penalizing linear vectors whose coefficients are too large.
+It is also often applied in the case where $X$ doesn't have full rank or is close to not having full-rank: one can show that the minimizer $\vec\beta^R = (X^\T X + w^2 I_{p\times p})^{-1}X^\T \vec y$ is the unique solution of the Ridge Regression problem and that the RHS is always well-defined.

-The original focus of Ridge Regression is on penalizing $\vec\beta^R$ for having large coefficients.
+\cut{The original focus of Ridge Regression is on penalizing $\vec\beta^R$ for having large coefficients.
 Therefore, Ridge Regression actually poses a family of linear regression problems: $\min_{\vec z} \|y-X\vec z\| + \lambda \|\vec z\|^2$, where one may set $\lambda$ to be any non-negative scalar.
-And so, much of the literature on Ridge Regression is devoted to the art of fine-tuning this penalty term --- either empirically or based on the $\lambda$ that yields the best risk: $ \|\E[\vec\beta^R]-\vec\beta\|^2+ \textrm{Var}(\vec\beta^R)$.\footnote{Ridge Regression, as opposed to OLS, does not yield an unbiased estimator.
-I.e., $\E[\vec\beta^R] \neq \vec\beta$.} Here we propose a fundamentally different approach for the choice of the normalization factor --- we set it so that solution of the regression problem would satisfy $(\epsilon,\delta)$-differential privacy (by projecting the problem onto a lower dimension).
+And so, much of the literature on Ridge Regression is devoted to the art of fine-tuning this penalty term~--- either empirically or based on the $\lambda$ that yields the best risk: $ \|\E[\vec\beta^R]-\vec\beta\|^2+ \textrm{Var}(\vec\beta^R)$.\footnote{Ridge Regression, as opposed to OLS, does not yield an unbiased estimator.
+I.e., $\E[\vec\beta^R] \neq \vec\beta$.} Here we propose a fundamentally different approach for the choice of the normalization factor~--- we set it so that solution of the regression problem would satisfy $(\epsilon,\delta)$-differential privacy (by projecting the problem onto a lower dimension).}

 While the solution of the Ridge Regression problem might have smaller risk than the OLS solution, it is not known how to derive $t$-values and/or reject the null hypothesis under Ridge Regression (except for using $X$ to manipulate $\vec\beta^R$ back into $\hvec\beta = (X^\T X)^{-1} X^\T \vec y$ and relying on OLS).
 In fact, prior to our work there was no need for such analysis!
 For confidence intervals one could just use the standard OLS, because access to $X$ and $\vec y$ was given.